MartinKraychev/TraveLux/README.md

 You can access the app [here](https://marvelous-dusk-809212.netlify.app/).
 Netlify is used for the client deployment.

-## App structure and functionality
+## App information and functionality

 JW Token is used for authentication.